-ROADS MUST EXPLAIN.
-One of representative arrangements which the government appears deter-ind agreement made between the Salt Southern Pacific, Oregon Short Line, etc.).
-Under this arrangement a blanket agreement was reached, it is all of the would effectually kill hy competition on the part of the Salt Lake Route for 99 years.
-The Salt Lake Route for 99 years.
-The Salt Lake Route for 99 years.
-The Salt Lake Route between the alleged agree-ment between Senator Wm.
-A. Clark salt Lake Route building north of salt Lake Route building south of salt Lake Route building south of salt Lake Route building the Harriman hes make rates to be used by the salt Lake Route, which was intended being and a competitor of the Southern pacific.
-It is alleged Harriman forced tark to terms through extensive litt-salt to build a parallel line.
-WINNESSES FROM NEW YORK.
+One of representative arrangements which the government appears deter-mined to have explained is the reported agreement made between the Salt Lake Route and Harriman roads (Southern Pacific, Oregon Short Line, etc.).
+Under this arrangement a Lake Route and Harriman roads (Southern Pacific, Oregon Short Line, etc.).
+Under this arrangement a blanket agreement was reached, it is alleged, which would effectually kill any competition on the part of the Sait Lake Route for 99 years.
+The Sait Lake Route for 99 years.
+The Sait Lake Route, under the alleged agree-ment between Senator Wm.
+A. Clark and E. H. Harriman rules against the Sait Lake Route building north of Sait Lake Route building north of Sait Lake and the Oregon Short Line building south of Sait Lake.
+But the most startling allegation made, is the point raised that under the agreement the freight officials of the Harriman inces make rates to be used by the Sait Lake Route, which was intended by Senator Clark as an Independent road and a competitor of the Southern Pacific.
+It is alleged Harriman forced Clark to terms through extensive liti-gation: fighting- in courts and the threat to build a parallel line, WITNESSES FROM NEW YORK.
 WITNESSES FROM NEW YORK.

 WITNESSES FROM NEW YORK.
 The Farmers' Loan & Trust company, named as a co-defendant, acted as a holding company in various transac-tions.
 When the bill was filed, Judge Marshall signed necessary papers an subpoenaes were issued for all needed witnesses.
 Under a spectal provision witnesses.
 Under a spectal provision witnesses will be brought from any part of the country.
-With the excep-tion of the corporations having head-quarters here and some witnesses, a majority of those whose testimony is wanted, will come from the outside, principally from New York.
-REPRESENT GOVERNMENT by.
+With the excep-tion of the corporations having head-quarters here and some witnesses, a majority of those whose tostimony is wanted, will come from the outside, principally from New York.
+REPRESENT GOVERNMENT REPRESENT GOVERNMENT.